-Step 2 – Add all local import costs and charges from your freight forwarder – say $1500:
+Step 2: Add all local import costs and charges from the freight forwarder, in this example $1500:

 - ADD $1500 (in your local currency)

-Step 3 – Your freight forwarder has confirmed that a 5% import duty rate will apply to FOB Value of imported goods (local currency).
-5% import duty will be charged on $13,000:
+In this example, the freight forwarder has confirmed that a 5% import duty rate will apply to the FOB value of imported goods (local currency).
+So 5% import duty will be charged on $13,000 ($650):

 - ADD $650 in import duty charges

-Step 4 – Add import taxes – say 10% import taxes is charges on the final value of imported goods (final value $17,750):
+Step 4: Add import taxes.
+In this example 10% import tax is charged on the final value of imported goods (final value $17,750):

 - ADD $1775 import taxes

-So your Final Landed Price of goods imported into your country:
+So the final landed cost of goods imported into country:

 - FOB $13,000